mozilla-services/merino-py/docs/ops.md

 - `deployment.canary` (`MERINO_DEPLOYMENT__CANARY`) - a boolean that represents
 whether the pod running this application is deployed as a canary.
 The value is added as a constant tag `deployment.canary` with type `int` to emitted metrics.
-Note: This setting is supposed to be controled exclusively by deployment tooling.
+Note that this setting is supposed to be controlled exclusively by deployment tooling.

 ### Runtime configurations